2019 CONSTITUTION ESSAY CONTEST

 The premise of the Constitution Essay Contest is simple.
 “If Liberty and Freedom are to endure in our country, it is imperative that our young people have an understanding of our Founding Documents and are able to articulate and communicate those ideals and principles.”

 The Contest originated in Solano County in 2012 to recognize the accomplishments of schools and teachers who create learning environments wherein their students are encouraged to engage in critical thinking, and then be able to effectively communicate their understanding and ideas.
-Over the past six years the contest has grown from a modest 35 entries submitted the first year, to over 300 essays received in 2015.
+Over the past seven years the contest has grown from a modest 35 entries submitted the first year, to over 300 essays received in 2015.

 All students attending public, private, and home schools in Solano County, in grades 7-12, are eligible and invited to participate in this annual contest.
 Note: homeschoolers must be affiliated with a 501(c)(3) organization.
 The rules for submitting a written essay expressing an understanding of the Founding Documents and Principles are stated in the Contest Entry Form – Topic & Rules (found below).